Sensitivity Readers: Who Are They and Should Authors Use Them?

 1. Finding the right reader for the book

 To add value to a text, the reader must match the needs of the book.
 For instance, if you’re a white author writing a book with a black protagonist, your reader would ideally come from such a background and understand the nuances of 1. writing from such a perspective, and 2. depicting the culture.
 Likewise, make sure that the reader is experienced in the genre.
-A reader that specializes in reading children’s books wouldn’t be a good fit for an adult genre novel, and vice versa.
+A reader specializing in reading children’s books wouldn’t be a good fit for an adult genre novel and vice versa.

 Here are some more best practices to keep in mind for the search:

 - Expect to pay for a reader’s services.
-Prices will vary, but generally fixed prices start from $250 for a novel.
+Prices will vary, but generally, fixed prices start from $250 for a novel.
 Some sensitivity readers charge by the hour — make sure that you get it all down in a contract so that both of you are on the same page before starting the collaboration.

 - Find a reader who understands publishing.
 This doesn’t necessarily mean that they must be writers themselves — merely that they ought to understand the nuances of the writing process and be up-to-date on publishing debates.
 It shouldn’t just be any random person off the street — these readers are professionals in their own right and should know the ins and outs of the industry, as well as the contexts that require their knowledge.